Singing Valentines

-Note that this is not really a variation on the singing telegram, since the message detail is not dictated by the sender.
+This is not a variation on the singing telegram since the message is not dictated by the sender.

 Rather, quartets usually deliver a canned package of one or two barbershop songs with a personalized card and either roses or chocolates.

 Song selection

-Each chapter is free to choose their own music.
+Each chapter is free to choose their music.
 For male barbershop chapters, the typical two song selection is: